Ralph Randolph Gurley: American Colonization Society

 Because of continued discrimination against free blacks in American society, and especially among the slave societies of the South, where they were thought to threaten the stability of the slave regimes, even some abolitionists believed that free American blacks and newly manumitted slaves might be better off founding their own society in West Africa, with the eventual goal of self-government.
 Such members believed that if alternative settlement for free blacks were available, with financial support by the ACS, more slaveholders might be encouraged to manumit their slaves.
-After the Nat Turner slave rebellion of 1831, most Southern states repealed the already limited rights of free blacks and free people of color, and strengthened laws meant to control them through banning education, worship without white ministers, and group assemblies, for instance.
+After Nat Turner's Rebellion of 1831, most Southern states repealed the already limited rights of free blacks and free people of color, and strengthened laws meant to control them through banning education, worship without white ministers, and group assemblies, for instance.
 Manumissions were sharply limited, generally available only by individual act of the state legislatures for each person to be freed.
 This procedure was so difficult that few slaveholders pursued freeing their slaves.

 During the first ten years of Gurley's agency, the annual income of the society increased from $778 to $40,000.
 He traveled widely to deliver addresses in its behalf, as it needed funds to support the ships and relocation expenses of new settlers to Monrovia.
 He is considered one of the founders of Liberia, which he named.